Current purchase price:

 In this latest book by the renowned Kriegsmarine historian Jak Mallmann Showell, these attack U-boats are explored at length.
 This includes details of their armament, capabilities, crew facilities, and just what is was like to operate such a vessel, and of course the story of their development and operational history.

-The Captain Class Frigates in the Second World War
+British Aircraft of the Second World War